yeungpinghei/srt-to-praat/README.md

 # Arguments
 `srt_input`: Path to the input .srt file.

 `media_input`: Path to the input audio file.
 This is needed to determine the total duration of the output .textGrid file.
-A wide range of media formats are supported including MXF, MKV, OGM, AVI, DivX, WMV, QuickTime, RealVideo, Mpeg-1, MPEG-2, MPEG-4, DVD-Video (VOB), DivX, XviD, MSMPEG4, ASP, H.264 (Mpeg-4 AVC), OGG, MP3, WAV, RealAudio, AC3, DTS, AAC, M4A, AU, AIFF, Opus.
+A wide range of media formats are supported.
+**Video**: MXF, MKV, OGM, AVI, DivX, WMV, QuickTime, RealVideo, Mpeg-1, MPEG-2, MPEG-4, DVD-Video (VOB), DivX, XviD, MSMPEG4, ASP, H.264 (Mpeg-4 AVC)
+**Audio**: OGG, MP3, WAV, RealAudio, AC3, DTS, AAC, M4A, AU, AIFF, Opus.

 `tg_output`: Path to the output .TextGrid file.